Finance: Behavioral finance

 and is relevant when making a decision that can impact either negatively or positively on one of their areas.
 With more in-depth research into behavioral finance, it is possible to bridge what actually happens in financial markets with analysis based on financial theory.
 Behavioral finance has grown over the last few decades to become an integral aspect of finance.
+Nowadays there is a need for more theory and testing of the effects of feelings on financial decisions.
+Especially, because now the time has come to move beyond behavioral finance to social finance, which studies the structure of social interactions, how financial ideas spread, and how social processes affect financial decisions and outcomes.

 Behavioral finance includes such topics as: